aai-institute/beyond-jupyter/refactoring-journey/step04-refactoring/README.md

 such that the updated [main script](run_classifier_evaluation.py) is focussed chiefly on the experiment to execute.

+Notably, this change facilitates the use more general functionality in additional experiments or even deployments.

 ## Principles Addressed in this Step

 * Develop reusable components